11

 1

 • There is no single "best" way to learn the correlatives, but this is the method I recommend - in part because I've found that it helps puts people who are struggling at ease.
 Those people who do well by memorizing charts and juggling word bits around in their head will ignore this advice anyway and do what works for them.
-Sep 16, 2016 at 12:46
+Commented Sep 16, 2016 at 12:46

 5